b-s-code/board/new_architecture_idea.md

     (string[])[]    cardsLabels

     /* LISTS */
-    uint[]          listsIds            // Used when anything needs a reference to a list.
-Allows duplicate list titles. string[]        listTitles
+    // Index into these parallel arrays is used when anything needs a reference to a list. string[]        listTitles
     (uint[])[]      listsCards          // Tracks the card-list relation.
 Order of cardIds within an arr elt specifies top-to-bottom order in GUI. uint[]          listsPositions      // From LHS.
 Parallel to listIds.